github-sumit/fin_banking_bb/deploy/bronze/bronze_deploy_README.md

-# Local environment deploy on Tomcat and H2 database README
+# Local environment deploy on Tomcat and MySQL database README

 Make sure the initial steps for local code setup is followed.